ieb/N2KEngine/README.md

 * [x] Implement 1 wire
 * [x] Allow Engine Hours to be set via serial
 * [x] Improve status and diagnostics to include n2k traffic
-* [ ] Implement status alarms
+* [x] Implement status alarms
-* [ ] Consider swapping NTC4 for a oil pressure sensor if it can be accommodated.
+* [x] Consider swapping NTC4 for a oil pressure sensor if it can be accommodated.
+* [x] Power from Engine supply since oil pressure sensors use > 10mA typically.
+This means fuel levels and temperature will only be available with engine controls turned on.
 * [ ] Install onboard

 # Could do... but probably will not